jdereg/json-io/user-guide.md

 ### Customization

 #### Customization technique 1: Drop unwanted fields
-* **White-List support**: Let's say a class that you want to serialize has a field on it that you do not want written out, like a `ClassLoader` reference.
+* **Included fields**: Let's say a class that you want to serialize has a field on it that you do not want written out, like a `ClassLoader` reference.
-Use the `JsonWriter.FIELD_SPECIFIERS` to associate a `List` of `String` field names to a particular `Class` C.  When the class is being written, only the fields you list will be written.
+Use the `WriteOptionsBuilder().includedFields(...)` to associate a `List` of `String` field names to a particular `Class` C.  When the class is being written, only the fields you list will be written.

-* **Black-List support**: Let's say a class that you want to serialize has a field on it that you do not want written out, like a `ClassLoader` reference.
+* **Excluded fields**: Let's say a class that you want to serialize has a field on it that you do not want written out, like a `ClassLoader` reference.
-Use the `JsonWriter.FIELD_NAME_BLACK_LIST` to associate a `List` of `String` field names to a particular `Class` C.  When the class is being written, any field listed here will not be written.
-Black-listed fields take priority over white listed fields.
+Use the `WriteOptionsBuilder.excludedFields(...)` to associate a `List` of `String` field names to a particular `Class` C.  When the class is being written, any field listed here will not be written.
+Excluded fields take priority over included fields.

-#### Customization technique 2: Custom instantiator  `JsonReader.assignInstantiator(Class c, ClassFactoryEx)`
+#### Customization technique 2: Custom instantiator  `JsonReader.assignInstantiator(Class c, ClassFactory)`
 There are times when **json-io** cannot instantiate a particular class even though it makes many attempts to instantiate a class, including looping through all the constructors (public, private) and invoking them with default values, etc.
 However, sometimes a class just cannot be constructed, for example, one that has a constructor that throws an exception if particular parameters are not passed into it.

-In these instances, use the `JsonReader.assignInstantiator(class, Factory)` to assign a `ClassFactory` or `ClassFactoryEx` that you implement to instantiate the class. **json-io** will call your `ClassFactory.newInstance(Class c)` (or `ClassFactoryEx.newInstance(Class c, Map args)`) to create the class that it could not construct.
-Your `ClassFactory` will be called to create the instance.
-In case you need values from the object being instantiated in order to construct it, use the `ClassFactoryEx` to instantiate it.
-This class factory has the API `newInstance(Class c, Map args)` which will be called with the Class to instantiate and the JSON object that represents it (already read in).
-In the args `Map`, the key 'jsonObj' will have the associated `JsonObject` (`Map`) that is currently being read.
-You can pull field values from this object to create and return the instance.
-After your code creates the instance, **json-io** will reflectively stuff the values from the `jsonObj` (`JsonObject`) into the instance you create.
+In these instances, use the `JsonReader.assignInstantiator(Class c, ClassFactory)` to assign a `ClassFactory` that you implement to instantiate the class. **json-io** will call your `ClassFactory.newInstance(Class c, JsonObject jObj)` to create the class that it could not construct.
+You can pull field values from the jObj to create and return your instance.
+If you do load the values completely into your class, then override the inherited method `isObjectFinal()` and return `true`.
+No further processing will happen on your instance.
+If you  decide to only use your ClassFactory to instantiate the class, after your code creates the instance, **json-io** will reflectively stuff the values from the `jObj` (`JsonObject`) into the instance you created.

 #### Customization technique 3: Shorter meta-keys (@type -> @t, @id -> @i, @ref -> @r, @keys -> @k, @items -> @e)
-Set `JsonWriter.SHORT_META_KEYS` to `true` to see the single-letter meta keys used in the outputted JSON.
+Use a `new WriteOptionsBuilder()` and set `withShortMetaKeys()` to see the single-letter meta keys used in the outputted JSON.
 In addition to the shorter meta keys, you can and a list of substitutions of your own to use.
-For example, you may want to see `alist` instead of `java.util.ArrayList`.
+For example, you may want to see
+`alist` instead of `java.util.ArrayList`.
 This is only applicable if you are writing with @types in the JSON.

-      Map args = [
-              (JsonWriter.SHORT_META_KEYS):true,
-              (JsonWriter.TYPE_NAME_MAP):[
-                  'java.util.ArrayList':'alist',
-                  'java.util.LinkedHashMap':'lmap',
-                  (TestObject.class.getName()):'testO'
-              ]
-      ]
+      WriteOptions writeOptions = new WriteOptionsBuilder().
+        withShortMetaKeys().
+        withCustomTypeName('java.util.ArrayList', 'alist').
+        withCustomTypeName('java.util.LinkedHashMap', 'lmap').
-      String json = JsonWriter.objectToJson(list, args)
+      String json = JsonWriter.toJson(yourObject, writeOptions)

-In this example, we create an 'args' `Map`, set the key `JsonWriter.SHORT_META_KEYS` to `true` and set the `JsonWriter.TYPE_NAME_MAP` to a `Map` that will be used to substitute class names for short-hand names.

 #### Customization technique 4: Custom serializer
 New APIs have been added to allow you to associate a custom reader / writer class to a particular class if you want it to be read / written specially in the JSON output.
 The **json-io** approach allows you to customize the JSON format for classes for which you do not have the source code.

-    Example (in Groovy).
-Note the Person has a List of pets, and in this case, it re-uses JsonWriter to write that part of the class out (no need to customize it):
+    Example: Note the Person has a List of pets, and in this case, it re-uses JsonWriter to write that part of the class out (no need to customize it):

-    static class CustomPersonWriter implements JsonWriter.JsonClassWriter
+    public static class CustomPersonWriter implements JsonWriter.JsonClassWriter
     {
-        void write(Object o, boolean showType, Writer output, Map<String, Object> args) throws IOException {
+        public void write(Object o, boolean showType, Writer output, Map<String, Object> args) throws IOException {
             Person p = (Person) o
             output.write('"first":"')